flamelink/flamelink/docs/storage.md

 > When this setting is not specified, the image sizes that are specified in the project "Settings" will be used.
 See [`app.settings.getImageSizes()`](settings?id=getimagesizes)

+> When this setting is specified without `overwriteSizes`, the image sizes that are specified in the project "Settings" will be used in conjunction with the sizes specified.

 *Example*

 ```javascript